Waleed2660/springboot-learning-kit/tasks/Task_2.md

 ## **Order Status**

-The order status is another critical part of the order placement flow.
-It allows the system to track the progress of an order & provide latest order status to the client.
+The order status is another critical part of the order processing application.
+It allows the system to track the progress of an order & provide latest order status back to the client.
 We'll also implement a new API to retrieve the order status from the Database.

 **Requirements:**
+- Implement a new API to retrieve the order status.
+- The API should accept the `UUID` as a path variable.
+- The API should return the latest order status from the database.
+- The API should return a 404 status code if the order is not found in the database.
+- The API should return a 500 status code if there is any other error.

+#### **Implementation:**

+- Have a look at `order/submit` API and see how it's implemented.
+- Follow that pattern to implement the new API in the `OrderController.java` class.
+- Create a new class in service package called `OrderStatusService.java`.
+- Now inject the new class into OrderController and implement the method to retrieve the order status.
+-